Fre0077/Transcendence/rebirth/ft_bunny/README.md

 This project is build to emulate a Message Queue (like RabbitMQ) keeping it simple.
-	1, You can 'subscribe' to a queue (or create it if noone is subscribed)
+	0. You can 'register' to the service to get your ID to accces all the service features 1, You can 'subscribe' to a queue (or create it if noone is subscribed)
 	2. You can 'publish' messages in a queue you are subscribed
 	3. You can 'get' a message from a queue you are subscribed